 Egyptian Bronze Ptah

-An ancient Egyptian solid-cast bronze statuette of the god Ptah, depicted bearded and mummiform, wearing a tight shroud, broad collar, skull cap, and holding the was-scepter close to his body.
+An ancient Egyptian bronze statuette of the god Ptah, depicted bearded and mummiform, wearing a tight shroud, broad collar, skull cap, and holding the was-scepter close to his body.

 Late Period, ca. 700-30 BC.